vitoralbano/vue-intro/readme.md

 * Syntax is `v-bind:` or `:` for short
 * The attribute name that comes after the : specifies the attribute we're binding data to
 * Inside the attribute's quotes, we reference the data we're binding to

+## 3. Conditional Rendering
+* There are Vue directives to conditionally render elements:
+    * `v-if`
+    * `v-if-else`
+    * `v-else`
+    * `v-show`
+* If whatever is inside the directive's quotes is truthy, the element will display
+* You can use expressions inside the directive's quotes
+* `V-show` only toggles visibility, it does not insert or remove the element from the DOM

+## 4. List rendering
+* The `v-for` directive allows us to iterate over an array to display data
+* We use an alias for the element in the array being iterated on, and specify the name of the array we are looping through.
+Ex: `v-for="item in items"
+* We can loop over an array of objects and use dot notation to display values from the objects
+* When using `v-for` its is recommended to give each rendered element its own unique key